 "Value-added" browsers are built on top of core browser's engines, modified with custom stuff, redesigned UI and other hacks (when applicable).
-Generally you can find some ready made niche-oriented features, or simply some hacks that "core"-browsers can't offer out of the box (like Maxthon, a value-added browser built on top of the IE engine that used to offer tabs at the times of IE5).
-Examples of value-added browsers are Flock, Midori, or this new AT&T, Gecko-based (gecko is Firefox's engine), "valued added" pogo browser.
+Generally you can find some ready made niche-oriented features, or simply some hacks that "core"-browsers can't offer out of the box (like Maxthon, a value-added browser built on top of the IE engine that offered tabs since IE5).

 The main pogo browser's value added features are: